erinmitt123/Glucose_MR/README.md

 ### Food Detection
 * Integrated an **open-source YOLO model** to identify common foods in real time.
+* The YOLO model detects multiple object classes, but we **filter detections to only food objects** to focus on nutrition-relevant items for diabetes management.
-* For the MVP we used the standard YOLO implementation.
+* For the MVP we used the standard YOLO implementation with food-only filtering.
 * Future improvements include **deploying an optimized ONNX version** for higher FPS and lower latency on the PICO headset.

 ![Banana Object Detection](https://raw.githubusercontent.com/erinmitt123/Glucose_MR/c96a3421def9a5cd7d26e429465f777858789faf/image-assets/banana-object.gif)